-How many times have you been approached about a career move in the last year?
-More specifically, how many times has a recruiter contacted you about a role they are looking to fill?
+Ask yourself this question: How many times have you been approached about a career move in the last year?

 How headhunting has become more widespread

-Only 10 years ago, headhunting was reserved solely for C-level openings.
-A prestigious headhunting firm would be chosen to research and contact the very best candidates in the market for a particular opening.
+Ten years ago, headhunting was reserved solely for C-level openings.
+A prestigious headhunting firm was chosen to research and contact the best candidates in the market for a particular opening.
 Names like Heidrick & Struggles and Korn Ferry were synonymous with headhunting.